mikupush/server/README.md

 Before run tests, make sure you have set up the PostgresSQL container and ran the database migrations.

+And ensure you have the `.env` file, if you want to have a different file for tests, you can create a `.env.test` file.

 ```sh
 cargo test
 ```